Prospect Hill Historic District (Bloomington, Indiana)

-Prospect Hill Historic District is a national historic district located at Bloomington, Monroe County, Indiana.
-The district encompasses 38 contributing buildings and 8 contributing structures in a predominantly residential section of Bloomington.
+Prospect Hill Historic District is a national historic district located at Bloomington, Indiana.
+The district encompasses 38 contributing buildings and eight contributing structures in a predominantly residential section of Bloomington.
 It developed between about 1840 and 1936, and includes notable examples of Queen Anne, Colonial Revival, Tudor Revival, Mission Revival, and Bungalow/American Craftsman style architecture.
 Located in the district is the separately listed Blair-Dunning House.

 It was listed on the National Register of Historic Places in 1991.